jesusfb/node-rest-api-swagger-docker/README.md

 # Node-Rest-Api-Swagger

-This is a node.js based REST CURD demo project, providing general functions like User Signup and Login, APIs Authorization, using REST Apis to create/update/get/delete users and todo lists.
-You can register a user with two roles: `ADMIN` and `USER`.
-After login, specific actions are available for each role.
+This is a restful-api for two types of users - `ADMIN`, `USER`.
+Two models are implemented: users and todo lists.
+After logging in, each user can create todo lists.
+A usual user can perform CRUD operations only for their todo lists, an administrator can fault CRUD operations for any todo lists + CRUD for users.
 # Knowledge Cover

-- CURD Operation
-- SwaggerUI & OpenApi 3.0
-- Node.js
+- Node.js (Express.js)
-- Express.js
 - TypeScript
-- CORS
 - Rest API
 - MongoDB & Mongoose
+- CRUD Operation
+- API documentation on Swagger
 - APIs Authorization (JWT)
+- CORS
+- Field validation
+- Error handling
+- Mocha, Chai
 - Docker

 # How to use